|

 Currently, manatees are classified as endangered.
 Some stakeholders believe

-it would be appropriate to reclassify them as threatened, and have sparked
+it would be appropriate to reclassify them as threatened, and have sparked the

 reclassification action by petitioning the FWC to consider the change.